22 Jan Utilization of Potentially Inappropriate Medications in Patients with Major Neurocognitive Disorders

 Background

-- Major neurocognitive disorders (MNCD), previously known as dementia, includes a broad range of conditions, with Alzheimer disease being the most common subtype.
+- Major neurocognitive disorders (MNCD), previously known as dementia, include a broad range of conditions, with Alzheimer disease being the most common subtype.
 Its prevalence is low in people younger than 65 but increases sharply with age.
 Data suggests a growing prevalence in Canada due to the ageing population.

 Objectives